[26 May 2015]

 Please note that NAFC has

-moved all public procurement processes to a web-based electronic tendering
+moved all public procurement processes to a web-based electronic tendering system

-the system in order to access full documentation, to receive notification of updates
+system in order to access full documentation, to receive notification of updates

 and addenda for advertised tenders and to submit a tender or proposal.
 Details of how to register are published in